Ali-0111/To-Do-List/README.md

 - Write short, detailed, easy to understand descriptions of pull requests.
 - Write a descriptive and easy to understand README in business English for every project submitted.
 - Demonstrate an ability to submit a project for code review.
-- Using HTML,CSS,BOOTSTRAP and JAVASCRIPT.
+- Using HTML,CSS and JAVASCRIPT.
 - Create a enviroment for testing, use `Webpack` with `Jest`

 **[To-Do-List]** is a project that has been built in this repo.